 DAI & Covid-19

 The DAI team has been hard at work crafting a safe strategy that puts people first, both staff and museum guests.
 We have thoughtfully prepared for our reopening with updated museum rules based on recommendations and mandates from the Centers for Disease Control (CDC), the State of Ohio, Montgomery County and the City of Dayton.
-Face coverings (mask) are mandatory and required the entire time guests are in the museum, and physical distance guidelines of six feet or more are required.

 Please Note: All dates, plans and policies are subject to change based on new information and guidance from city health officials.
 Please stay connected to Dayton Art Institute via this page and our social media channels for further updates.